Contributing to Camel K

 // use kubectl in plain Kubernetes oc scale deployment/camel-k-operator --replicas 0

-You can setup the IDE (e.g. Goland) to execute the /cmd/manager/main.go file in debug mode.
+You can set up the IDE (e.g. Goland) to execute the /cmd/manager/main.go file in debug mode with

 When configuring the IDE task, make sure to add all required environment variables in the IDE task configuration screen: